priyank9320/nerd_project/README.md

 update:

 The wikidata library `pywikibot` is very sensitive to mistakes in names and so I am now using Google SERP scraping library to make the code more tolerant to name variations.

+update:

+I have added an address parser and fuzzy matching functionality for the parsed address, which is used to identify equivalent addresses and store in the data frame.

+So, I have built the entity classifier and covered the grouping functionality for all the 5 categories.